NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_setup.md

 10. The **Dissolve Handler** is more flexible, supporting multiple parameters and curves.
 11. The **Forward Reference** can be any Scene Component, and it can be created automatically by the Combat Manager.
 12. The Movement Manager has been converted into an actual Character Movement Component, so you will need to add that to your character, if you want to use the movement capabilities.

+### 2.0 to 3.0
+Version 3.0 updated some delegates, to make them more compatible with stateless classes such as AI nodes.
+Your callbacks (C++ and Blueprints) should be reviewed now that most delegates will have an extra value: the component that is broadcasting the event.